blahajjessie/Food/thai_curry.md

+# Thai Curry

 Serves: 4-6
 Time: 45 min
-Alergens: not really
+Allergens: not really

-[x] vegan
+- [x] vegan
-[x] vegetarian
+- [x] vegetarian
-[x] gluten free
+- [x] gluten free

 # Ingredients
 - Half an onion
 - 3 cloves of garlic
 - Whatever veggies you want.
 I used the following
     - 2 Heads of broccoli
     - Half a zucchini
     - One yellow potato